| | | |

 Instructions

-• In a bowl, combine the Dijon mustard, Worcestershire sauce, egg, bread crumbs, milk, and salt.
+• In a bowl, combine the Dijon mustard, Worcestershire sauce, egg, breadcrumbs, milk, and salt.
 Whisk to blend thoroughly.
-Add the ground beef and finely chopped onion; knead to blend ingredients.
+Add the ground beef and finely chopped onion; mix gently to blend ingredients.

-• Shape the beef mixture into 4 to 5 large patties.
+• Shape the beef mixture into 4 large patties.

 • Heat the butter in a large skillet over medium heat.
 Sauté the mushrooms, stirring frequently, until they are tender and golden brown.
 With a slotted spatula, remove the mushrooms to a plate and set aside.

 • Add 1 tablespoon of vegetable oil to the same skillet (there should be some residual butter left, but if not, add an extra tablespoon of oil).
-Brown the hamburger patties for about 6 to 8 minutes on each side, or until the hamburger steaks register at least 150 F.
+Brown the hamburger patties for about 6 to 8 minutes on each side, or until they register at least 150 F.

-• Meanwhile, combine the soup with the broth and gravy browning sauce, if using; stir in the mushrooms.
-Pour the mushroom sauce mixture over the Salisbury steaks.
+• Meanwhile, combine the cream of mushroom soup with the beef stock and gravy browning sauce, if using; stir in the mushrooms.
+Pour the mushroom sauce mixture over the hamburger steaks.
 Reduce heat to low, cover, and simmer for about 5 minutes or until the steaks are hot and register at least 160 F.

 • Serve the hamburger steaks with the mushroom gravy.